yeara/cv_ml_prog_prep/notes/coding_notebook/LeetCode_Analysis.md

 ### Coin Change

-First, sorting the coins ensures that we test against the largest coins first.
+Sorting the coins ensures that we test against the largest coins first.

-Here, to do the caching for the DP we use an array with the amount and store the min amount of coin for this value.
+DP - To do the caching, use an array with the amount [0-amount] and store the minimal amount of coins for this value.

+## Misc / General

+### Power Set

+Power set size is 2^n - iterate over all combinations using an int and choose elements using bit shifts tests.

+Testing with bit shift: counter & 1 << j

+A neat solution was growing the power set by iterating over previous sets until the correct cardinality for each pass (copy and mult)

+### Permutation Set

+Cardinality of permutation set - n!

+### Unique Combination Sum

+Backtracking - test conditions and commit solution when entering the function

+Start the search window from the current index, or next, depending on the constraints

-# TODOS
+# Interesting Problems

 https://algorithms.tutorialhorizon.com/colorful-numbers/